Cape Bojador

 Cape Bojador (رأس بوجادور, trans.
-Rā's Būjādūr; ⴱⵓⵊⴷⵓⵔ, Bujdur; Spanish and Cabo Bojador; Cap Boujdour) is a headland on the west coast of Western Sahara, at 26° 07' 37"N, 14° 29' 57"W (various sources give various locations: this is from the Sailing Directions for the region), as well as the name of the large nearby town with a population of 42,651.
+Rā's Būjādūr; ⴱⵓⵊⴷⵓⵔ, Bujdur; Spanish and Cabo Bojador; Cap Boujdour) is a headland on the west coast of Moroccan-occupied Western Sahara, at 26° 07' 37"N, 14° 29' 57"W (various sources give various locations: this is from the Sailing Directions for the region), as well as the name of the large nearby town with a population of 42,651.
 The name of the surrounding province also derives its name from the cape (Bojador Province).

 The original name of the cape in Arabic is Abu Khaṭar (ابو خطر), meaning "father of danger".
 The Spanish pronunciation of "Bojador", /boxad̪or/, is similar.

 It is shown on nautical charts, media and academic research with the original Portuguese name "Cabo Bojador", sometimes spelled "Cape Boujdour".
 It is said that it is also known as the "Bulging Cape", although no references to this usage are to be found in standard geographical references.

 The cape is not prominent on maps but may be located by looking 220 km (120 nautical miles) due south of the south-western point of the hook of Fuerteventura, Canary Islands.

 Historical significance

 The discovery of a passable route around Cape Bojador, in 1434, by the Portuguese mariner Gil Eanes was considered a major breakthrough for European explorers and traders en route to Africa and later to India.
-Eanes had made a previous attempt in 1433 which resulted in failure, but tried again under orders of Prince Henry the Navigator.
+Eanes had made a previous attempt in 1433 which resulted in failure, but he tried again under orders of Prince Henry the Navigator.
 Eanes was successful after the second expedition.

 The disappearance of numerous European vessels that had made prior attempts to round the Cape despite its violent seas, led some to suggest the presence of sea monsters.
 The mythic importance of the cape for Portugal was captured in Fernando Pessoa's early 20th century work "Mensagem".
 In famous stanzas from this longer poem Pessoa wrote of the enormous costs of the Portuguese explorations to the nation.
 Capturing the symbolic importance to the nation of rounding Cape Bojador, Pessoa wrote: "Who wants to pass beyond Bojador / Must also pass beyond pain." ("Quem quer passar além do Bojador / Tem que passar além da dor.")
 They thought the ocean was burning past Cape Bojador, but Henry's men went past it.